Doctors look at several different factors to group non-Hodgkin lymphoma (NHL).

 Understanding how the different types of NHL are grouped or classified can be difficult.
 There are many different types of NHL.
-Doctors estimate that there are more than 60 subtypes.
+It is estimated that there are more than 60 subtypes.

 Various systems for classifying lymphomas into groups have been used over the years.
 The latest is the World Health Organisation classification of 2016.
 We give a simple description of the groups in this section.